 • RTOL and COOL courses will have scheduled class times over MS Teams.
 In some cases, classes may be recorded; however, attendance to classes is expected to be successful in the course.
 Course content, learning activities and group work will occur over MS Teams and some classes have participation/engagement grades that include activities.

 • ATOL classes, will not have scheduled class times; however, some of the lab/skills-based courses may require attendance to virtual labs, group work and discussion, or other learning activities to meet the course requirements.
 Instructors will be available via MS Teams.

 I am studying overseas.
 Can I receive a reduction in my fees?

-No we don't provide reduction in fees.
-While online classes may be an adjustment and different from what students are used to, they are an effective method to achieve the job-ready skills our students need and employers value.
+No we do not provide fee reduction.
+While online classes may be an adjustment and different from what students are used to, they are an effective method to achieve the job-ready skills our students need and employers' value.
 Our goal is to maintain our standards in teaching and learning while balancing the necessary maintenance of our campus to ensure it is safe, secure, and ready for your eventual return.
 Our tuition reflects the tools, resources, digital licenses and materials required to offer educational excellence.
 We make all learning count and continue to shape the future of College education.

 I am an international student wanting to apply to Bow Valley College.
 How can I provide official documents?

 You must arrange to have your official transcripts sent to us.
 Please review this page to find which transcripts are required from the country in which you are educated in.
 Please refer to Admissions and Placement testing for the use of Examity, an online proctoring service: https://bowvalleycollege.ca/applying/admissions-and-placement-testing